-- b) The specific nature of the minor updates will determine the timeline and number of meetings necessary to prepare recommendations but it is anticipated that the full process for conducting minor updates would be completed in no more than 6 months. - c) External experts will be consulted throughout the revision process as appropriate. - d) Outreach shall be undertaken to ensure that stakeholders understand any minor impacts to the assessments resulting from minor changes to frameworks.
+- a) Minor updates to a recommended framework and recommended assessment and item specifications (if necessary depending on the changes) shall be executed through a Content Advisory Group.
+The Governing Board will determine whether it is necessary to augment the Content Advisory Group with a few additional members, if specific expertise or viewpoints are needed to carry out the Board charge. - b) The specific nature of the minor updates will determine the timeline and number of meetings necessary to prepare recommendations but it is anticipated that the full process for conducting minor updates would be completed in no more than 6 months. - c) External experts will be consulted throughout the revision process as appropriate. - d) Outreach shall be undertaken to ensure that stakeholders understand any minor impacts to the assessments resulting from minor changes to frameworks.
 Outreach efforts shall directly engage all stakeholder groups identified in the Introduction section.
 The timing and form of the outreach will be determined by the specific nature of the intended updates.

-Principle 4: Development and Update Process for Moderate and Major Changes
+Principle 4: Development and Update Process for Moderate and MajorSubstantive Changes active participation of stakeholders listed in the Introduction section.

-The Governing Board shall carry out moderate and major updates to frameworks through a comprehensive, inclusive, and deliberative process that involves active participation of stakeholders listed in the Introduction section.
+The Governing Board shall carry out moderate and majorsubstantive updates to frameworks through a comprehensive, inclusive, and deliberative process that involves